 Pass Line Bet

 The Pass Line bet is the most basic bet you can place at the craps table.
-With this bet, you will be backing the shooter.
-The majority of people at the table will be placing this bet.
+With this bet, you will back the shooter.
+The majority of people at the table place this bet.
 The Pass Line bet establishes a sense of camaraderie at the table — when the table wins, you win.

 If the shooter rolls a 7 or 11, everyone who placed a Pass Line bet wins.
 If the shooter rolls a 2, 3, or 12, you lose.
 The payout odds are 1:1, which further simplifies this bet and makes it perfect for beginners and casual punters.